-MELINDA: He also manages to be respected by pretty much everyone, including those who oppose Tatara the most.
+MJ: He also manages to be respected by pretty much everyone, including those who oppose Tatara the most.
 Besides his complicated history with Shuri’s most trusted ally, Shido, one scene that also springs to mind is in the Blue King’s castle, where he’s able to speak plainly, insulting the Blue King (the fake one, not Asagi—that’s a whole thing) who is begging Ageha to become his personal entertainer and somehow getting away with it—in part thanks to Asagi’s intervention, but also just because that’s who Ageha is.
 He’s not someone who can be dismissed, even in anger.

 MICHELLE: I did wonder how he got to be so influential.
 Perhaps it’s due to his career as Kicho, which allowed him access to people in positions of power, who he was then able to charm with his beguiling dance.

-MELINDA: I think that’s got to be a major factor—much is made of the fact that he is beguiling to everyone—and I also think it’s his presence.
+MJ: I think that’s got to be a major factor—much is made of the fact that he is beguiling to everyone—and I also think it’s his presence.
 As a former slave, Ageha went through a lot to recover himself as a person (with the help of the troupe that took him in), and as a result, I think he’s more certain of who he is and who other people really are than anyone else in the story.
 That alone is a real source of power.